Hi, I'm Frank, and I'm a CW operator.

 In October 2008, I bought an Elecraft K3, to be followed by the subreceiver in early 2009, the panadapter in 2010, the 500W PA in 2011 and the KAT500 antenna tuner in 2012.
 (Makes you think what 2013 will bring. :-)

 I'm intrigued by the magic of the shortwave bands, and am nearly exclusively active on CW (ZUT - CW forever! :-).
-My interests are contesting, DX-ing and DXpeditioning.
-Over the last year or so, I've started to enjoy rag-chewing.
+My interests are contesting, rag-chewing, DX-ing and DXpeditioning.

-In 2009, I started to participate in contests.
-Although I try to operate in as many contests as I can, it's not often that I can participate the full time period.
-Below are the results of the contests in which I was able to engage in an 'all out' effort.
+In 2009, I started to seriously participate in contests.
+It's not often that I can participate the full time period.
+Below are the results of the contests in which I was able to engage in an 'all out' effort as a single-op.